Acex215/usd-exchange/docs/authoring-usd.md

 When authoring [UsdPrims](https://openusd.org/release/api/class_usd_prim.html) to a Stage, you will need to specify an [SdfPath](https://openusd.org/release/api/class_sdf_path.html) that identifies a unique location for the Prim.
 The nature of OpenUSD's [composition algorithm](https://openusd.org/release/glossary.html#composition) (know as "LIVRPS") makes it fairly complex to determine whether your chosen location is valid for authoring.
 We provide [UsdStage Prim Hierarchy](../api/group__stage__hierarchy.rebreather_rst) functions to assist.

+### Binary vs ASCII Layers

+`SdfLayers` can be written in several formats, the most common of which is `.usd`.
+However, any `.usd` file could be either ASCII encoded (USDA) or binary "crate" encoded (USDC).
+Both encodings are also available as their own dedicated file extensions (`.usda` and `.usdc`), which help clarify the intent of content & prevent encoding mistakes.

+It is important to consider your content when choosing the encoding for your `SdfLayer`.
+A good default is to always prefer USDC encoding, but for lightweight "interface" layers or quick debugging layers it may be preferable to choose USDA encoding.

+#### USDC Crate Version

+When using USDC encoding, any new layers will be saved with the default Crate Version of the running process.
+As the default Crate Version differs across USD runtimes, this has implications on which USD Ecosystem products will be able to load the layer.
+[UsdCrateInfo](https://openusd.org/release/api/class_usd_crate_info.html) is a useful class to help determine your software's USDC capabilities.

+- Use `UsdCrateInfo::GetSoftwareVersion` to determine the newest possible Crate Version that your runtime could read.
+- Use `UsdCrateInfo::GetFileVersion` to determine the Crate Version with which a given `SdfLayer` was serialized.
+- To determine your current default Crate Version, serialize a new layer and check `UsdCrateInfo::GetFileVersion`.
+  - Note this will not necessarily match `GetSoftwareVersion`; it is common for a runtime to serialize an older Crate Version than it can read, to maximize portability to other runtimes.
+- If you need to target older runtimes than your default allows, be sure to set the [TfEnvSetting](https://openusd.org/release/api/env_setting_8h.html#details) `USD_WRITE_NEW_USDC_FILES_AS_VERSION` _before starting the process_.

 ## Valid and Unique Names

 OpenUsd has strict requirements on what names are valid for a `UsdObject`, which includes both `UsdPrim` and `UsdProperty` objects.